klauspost/asmfmt/README.md

 		If a file's formatting is different from asmfmt's, overwrite it with asmfmt's version.
 ```
+You should only run `asmfmt` on files that are assembler files.
+Assembler files cannot be positively identified, so it will mangle non-assembler files.

 # formatting

+* Automatic indentation.
 * It uses tabs for indentation and blanks for alignment.
 * It will remove trailing whitespace.
 * It will align the first parameter.
 * It will align all comments in a block.
 * It will eliminate multiple black lines.
+* Forced newline before comments, except when preceeded by label or another comment.
+* Forced newline before labels, except when preceeded by comment.
+* Retains block breaks (newline between blocks).
 * It will convert single line block comments to line comments.
-* Automatic indentation.
-* Line comments have a space after `//`.
+* Line comments have a space after `//`, except if comment starts with `+`.
 * There is always a space between paramters.
-* Macros are tracked.
+* Macros in the same file are tracked, and not included in parameter indentation.
 * `TEXT`, `DATA` and `GLOBL` and labels are level 0 indentation.

 TODO: